 Alachua County has a total upland (non-submerged) area of 560,013 acres.
 At present, there are 116,877 acres of conservation lands in the County, or about 20.8% of the non-submerged area.
-Estimates for the amount of land needed to sustain current levels of biodiversity among all natural communities ranges between 30% and 50% of the total.
+Estimates for the amount of land needed to sustain native species populations and a base level of biodiversity among all natural communities ranges between 30% and 50% of the total land area.
 Based on February 2019 figures from the Florida Natural Areas Inventory, conservation lands across Florida as a whole amount to 30.8% of its non-submerged area.

-To meet the suggested standards for the maintenance of biodiversity, The County would need to increase the area devoted to conservation to between 168,000 and 280,000 acres.
+To meet the suggested 30% to 50% standards, the County would need to increase the area devoted to conservation to between 168,000 and 280,000 acres.
 Based on current funding, the total area of conservation lands in the County could be expected to reach approximately 127,000 acres using current average prices, or 147,000 under the optimistic scenario.
 Measured against even the 30% standard, the County would be 20,000 to 40,000 acres short of reaching the goal of ecological sustainability.